Children victims of violence who are forced to be on the move are first and foremost children!

 Geographical movement has been a constant in human development.
 Today, however, widespread violence, armed conflict, violent crime, food insecurity and environmental degradation have reached such levels that we are witnessing an unprecedented level of mass human movement around the globe.
 Many of those on the move are children: girls and boys under the age of 18 who feel compelled to leave their homes and communities to flee violence or oppression or to seek safety and protection elsewhere.
 Pressed to migrate of seek asylum elsewhere, all these children risk exposure to violence and exploitation on their journey and, likewise, at their destination, should they ever reach it.
 Still others will end up being returned to their country of origin, where they must confront once again the factors that forced them to leave, and may even face retribution for their decision to flee.
 In short, these children face an appalling continuum of violence that many authorities are unable – or unwilling – to address.
 Having travelled so far, these children risk being left very far behind.
 For them, the vision of the 2030 Agenda seems distant and illusory.

 Freedom from violence for all children is both an ethical and a legal imperative.
 For children on the move, the continuum of violence that shapes their experience, from place of origin to destination, must be transformed into a continuum of protection.
 This was the main concern addressed by the expert consultation organized in Mexico in June 2017 jointly organized by the Office of the Special Representative of the United Nations (UN) Secretary General (SRSG) on Violence against Children and the Universidad Iberoamericana, in cooperation with UN partners, academia, civil society and community-based organizations.
-The outcomes of this consultation as well as of a review of laws and policies, especially in Europe and Latin America, are reflected in this report.
+The outcomes of this consultation as well as of a review of laws and policies, especially in Europe and Latin America, are reflected in the report of the SRSG VAC to the General Assembly (A/72/275).
+This report draws on the findings of a U-Report poll on children’s and young people’s perception of children on the move, which are also highlighted (paragraph 65).
 The report also benefits from a series of special contributions from key actors involved in promoting and protecting the human rights of children on the move.
 Importantly, the perspective of children is equally included in this report drawing on the findings of a U-Report poll on children’s and young people’s perception of children on the move.
-Box X provides an overview of these findings, while the full results are presented as an appendix.

 Guided by international standards, the rights of all children who fall under the jurisdiction of the State, including asylum seekers, refugees, migrants and stateless children, must be ensured without discrimination of any kind.
 To ensure the effective enforcement of these rights, steps must be taken to strengthen and support – including though resource allocation - the child protection institutions to which children on the move can be referred; to monitor children’s care and safety and identify and address risks; fight impunity; and promote sustainable solutions.
 The development of the Global Compacts on Refugees and for the Safe, Orderly and Regular Migration presents a strategic opportunity to advance implementation of these crucial measures.